Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Experiments

-\textbf{Impact of Late Fusion.} We calculate mAP scores after fusing the confidence scores of local and global descriptors in various combinations.
-Ultimately, Table~\ref{tab:t1} shows that the late fusion boosts the retrieval accuracy around 5\% compared to their individual baselines estimated by local and global representations (Fig.~\ref{fig:global} and Fig.~\ref{fig:local}).
+\textbf{Impact of Late Fusion.} We calculate mAP scores after fusing confidence scores of local and global descriptors in various combinations.
+Table~\ref{tab:t1} shows that late fusion boosts retrieval accuracy around 5\% compared to their individual baselines estimated by local and global representations (i.e., Fig.~\ref{fig:global} and Fig.~\ref{fig:local}).
 Also, the combination of 5K-256 obtains the best mAP accuracy for the light set.
-However, the score is decreased for the full version due to the failure of PQ.
+However, scores are decreased for the full version due to the failure of PQ.
 On the other hand, 10K-256 combination yields compatible scores for both full and light versions.

+In the querying stage, the combination of 10K-64 yields the fastest response time.
+Since global representations are also stored in an inverted index structure, the use of high-dimensional representation increases the sparsity of codewords.
+The number of computations is reduced compared to 5K representation.

-\textbf{Baselines.} We compare our performance with the reported results in the literature (Table~\ref{tab:t1}).
-Initial database performance~\cite{araujo2014} on the light and full versions are approximately 46\% and 43\% for mAP@100 (note that they use higher $D_{fk}$).
-More recently,~\cite{araujo2017} achieves an additional 21\% mAP improvement compared to the baseline score by using a shot-based feature aggregation technique.
-Lastly, the latency of~\cite{araujo2017} might be better compared to our method due to promoting frame-based assumption to shot-based assumption.
-But, remark that shot-based features introduce additional workloads to the offline computations.
+\textbf{Baselines.} We compare our performance with the reported baseline results in the literature (Table~\ref{tab:t1}).
+Initial database performance~\cite{araujo2014} on light and full versions are approximately 46\% and 43\% for mAP@100.
+Later, even if worse performance is achieved, authors present simple yet somehow effective global representations~\cite{de2016large}.
+More recently,~\cite{araujo2017} achieves an additional 21\% mAP improvement compared to baseline scores by using a shot-based feature aggregation technique.
+RMAC based deep feature pooling is also adopted~\cite{garcia2018asymmetric}.
+Lastly, the latency of~\cite{araujo2017} might be better than our method due to promoting frame-based assumption to shot-based assumption.
+However, remark that shot-based features introduce additional workloads for offline computations.
+Notice that our method obtains state-of-the-art performance on SI2V dataset.

-\textbf{Updating the Ground Truth Annotations.} We update the ground truth annotations for both full and light versions of Stanford I2V dataset based on our retrieval results (they will be released on the web).
+\textbf{Updating the Ground Truth Annotations.} We update ground truth annotations for both full and light versions of SI2V dataset.
+These annotations are unveiled with our retrieval results (\url{https://github.com/savasozkan/i2v}).